-Our Therapists provide Sports Physiotherapy Services to a number of Sporting Organisations and Teams, including Athletics Australia, Australian Touch Football, the Queensland Academy of Sport (QAS), PNG Netball, NSW Hockey, Surfers Paradise Apollo Soccer Club, TSS Rowing and Athletics, and more.
+Our Therapists provide Sports Physiotherapy Services to a number of Sporting Organisations and Teams, including Australian Touch Football, the Queensland Academy of Sport (QAS), PNG Netball, NSW Hockey, Surfers Paradise Rugby Union Club, TSS Rowing and Athletics, and more.
 Contact Us to make an Appointment Today, or Click here to Book Online – A simple and easy way to find a time that suits you

 - Stand-up Paddleboarding (SUP)